Stig Traavik: Athletics

-He is six times national champion and competed in judo at the 1992 Summer Olympics in Barcelona.
+He is a two times national champion and competed in judo at the 1992 Summer Olympics in Barcelona.

 Civil service

 He joined the Ministry of Foreign Affairs in 1994.
 He was assigned to the Norwegian Embassy in Abidjan from 1997 to 2000.
 In 1998 he was kidnapped by rebels during a mission to Liberia, but managed to escape.
 From 2000 to 2002 he served in the Norwegian mission in Geneva.
-From 2002 to 2003 he was the Deputy Head of the Norwegian Embassy in Afghanistan.
+From 2002 to 2003 he was the deputy head of the Norwegian Embassy in Afghanistan.
 From 2003 to 2004 he was an adviser to the Afghan Government to lift sanctions from the International Olympic Committee, and prepare Afghanistan's participation in the Olympic Games in Athens in 2004.
 He pioneered sports for women in Afghanistan.
 He went on to lead the Norwegian Refugee Council's operations in Afghanistan and Pakistan until 2006.
 In 2007 he was appointed Chief of Staff to the Minister of International Development.
 He was appointed as ambassador to Indonesia in 2012.
 In Indonesia he developed a close relationship with key Indonesian decision makers, including with then Governor and later president Joko Widodo.

 He was recalled in 2016 as a result of extra-marital affairs.
 He accepted criticism for not having declared a formal conflict of interest concerning a local NGO which was funded by the Norwegian embassy, although investigations proved that no funds had been misallocated, misused or approved without justification.
 Norwegian newspapers VG and Finansavisen were later reprimanded for their coverage of the controversy.
 After returning to Norway he worked as special adviser in the Ministry of Foreign Affairs from 2017.

-From 2019 he was working on international conservation and climate issues as a Special Envoy for the Norwegian Government's International Climate and Forest Initiative.
+From 2019 he was working on international conservation and climate issues as a special envoy for the Norwegian Government's International Climate and Forest Initiative.

 In 2020 he was appointed as a director in the Norwegian Aid Directorate - Norad.